Graduate student financial support

-Graduate students are financially supported through a variety of sources including teaching or research assistantships, internal University of Waterloo scholarships, external scholarships, teaching opportunities, and other funding support.
+Graduate students are financially supported through a variety of sources including teaching assistantships, research assistantships, graduate research studentships, internal University of Waterloo scholarships, external scholarships, teaching opportunities, and other funding support.

 Full-time Master's thesis option students are normally provided with two terms of funding during their first year, currently $15,580 minimum.
 The normal completion time for the Master's program is approximately two years.
 There are often extra teaching assistant positions available to apply for each term, but positions are not guaranteed.
 You should plan your time and financial resources accordingly.